3manuek/3manuek/content/posts/2025-07/txoutbox.md

 In the current post, we're going to customize the model implementation towards better maintanability and performance, using the latest Postgres features.
 There are many custom implementations for this pattern, and you may found optimizations for your particular use case.

+The approach expanded here, has the following caveats:

+- Each row migration across partitions, would generate the corresponding WAL record entries. **This amplifies writes**, so it won't be recommended if write performance is a requirement.
+- This approach considers a certain retention of records in the table, that's why we keep the state of _orders_, even if _archived_.
+This is due that you may want to query orders on a single query instead of relying on the external service, specially if you need to _join_ orders with other tables in the database.

 ## Event State under Outbox strategy